-Society is constantly changing and what is known about best practices in education is growing.
-We strive to be aware of these changes and adjust our program to prepare candidates who are ready to effectively meet the needs of diverse student populations.
-Therefore, the School of Education strives to provide exemplary preparation and continuous development of educational professionals who will employ best practices, shared leadership, responsiveness within a dynamic world, respect for all, high expectations for self and others, and reflection for continuous improvement.
+Society is constantly changing and what is known about best practices in education is continuously expanding along with it.
+In the NDSU School of Education, we strive to be aware of these changes and adjust our academic programs to prepare graduates who are ready to effectively meet the needs of diverse learners, whether that be in formal, non-formal, or informal educational and counseling settings.
+The School of Education faculty strive to provide exemplary preparation and continuous development of educational and counseling professionals who will employ best practices, shared leadership, responsiveness within a dynamic world, respect for all, high expectations for self and others, and reflection for continuous improvement.

 The North Dakota State University (NDSU) School of Education will be hosting an accreditation visit by the Council for the Accreditation of Educator Preparation (CAEP) on April 14-16, 2019.
 Interested parties are invited to submit third-party comments to the site team no later than March 3, 2019.

 We invite you to submit written testimony to:

 1140 19th Street NW, Suite 400

 Washington, DC 20036